 Valid passport required by all nationals referred to in the chart above; validity varies - for most countries the passport must be valid for at least six months from the date on which the holder enters the USA.
 If not, the holder will be admitted until the expiration date on the passport; check with the embassy.

-Visas are required by all visitors except citizens of countries taking part in the Visa Waiver Program.
-A visa costs $131.
+Visas are required by all visitors except citizens of countries taking part in the Visa Waiver Program (also known as ESTA).
+A visa costs $160 as of 2018.
 All travelers should apply at their local U.S. Embassy or Consulate.
 Visas can take a long time to be issued, so planning well in advance is highly recommended.

 ESTA,The Electronic System for Travel Authorization (ESTA) came into force on 12 January 2009.
 It is a fully automated, electronic system for screening passengers before they begin travel to the United States under the Visa Waiver Program.
 ESTA applications must be submitted at least 72 hours before travel to the USA.
 Some websites may charge you for the service but you can apply online for free at www.dhs.gov.
 The granting of an ESTA does not guarantee entry to the USA.